 Kevin Johnson, his two children, and the family canine (Buddy) have been welcoming guests to the Gale River Motel since 2002.

-With a focus on sustainable lodging, Kevin has upgraded and renovated the motel over the course of the past ten years, earning recognition by the New Hampshire Sustainable Lodging & Restaurant Program as an Environmental Champion and in 2013 was recognized by TripAdvisor.com as a “Silver Level” Green Leader.
+With a focus on sustainable lodging, Kevin has upgraded and renovated the motel over the course of the past ten years, earning recognition by the New Hampshire Sustainable Lodging & Restaurant Program as an Environmental Champion and in 2016 was recognized by TripAdvisor.com as a “Platinum Level” Green Leader.
 One of the first motel’s to install a solar hot-water system, guest hot water during the summer months is almost exclusively heated by the sun.
+In 2016, the addition of photo-voltaic solar panels resulted in 100% of the motel’s electricity being generated by the sun.

 Yankee Magazine awarded the Gale River Motel the 2010 Best of New England (Best Bargain) and Yankee Magazines 2010 Reader’s Choice Poll named the Gale River Motel as the Best Family Motel and Best Small Motel in the survey.
-In 2012, and again in 2013 TripAdvisor.com, the world’s largest travel review site, awarded the Gale River Motel a Certificate of Excellence for overall customer service.
+Since 2012, TripAdvisor, has annually awarded the Gale River Motel a Certificate of Excellence for overall customer service.
 Ranked #1 in Franconia on TripAdvisor.com, the Gale River Motel continues its commitment to family-friendly, affordable, quality, lodging for all guests.